- What is Bass Connections?

 - Submit a budget estimate

-For faculty whose work falls outside the scope of the five themes, faculty may participate through Bass Connections Open - a channel for projects and courses that otherwise meet the model of Bass Connections but do not align with one of the existing themes.
+Faculty whose work falls outside the scope of the five themes may apply through Bass Connections Open - a channel for projects and courses that otherwise meet the model of Bass Connections but do not align with one of the existing themes.
 We also occasionally release special calls for "pop-up" themes around emerging issues.

 Who can I talk to to help conceptualize a project idea?